+(20) a.
+Juan me los recomendó (Spanish; Rodrigo Ranero, p.c.)

+Juan CL 1sg CL 3pl recommend.PAST

-- (20) a. \ Juan me los recomendó Juan CL1sg CL3pl recommend.PAST 'Juan recommended me to them.' (okay as: 'Juan recommended them to me.') - b. \ Recomendár-me-los es una sorpresa recommend.INF- $CL{1sg}$ - $CL{3pl}$ COP DETFsg surprise 'Recommending me to them is a surprise.' (okay as: 'Recommending them to me is a surprise.')
+'Juan recommended me to them.'

+(okay as: 'Juan recommended them to r ne.')

+b.
+Recomendár-me-los es una sorpresa

+recommend.INF- $CL{1sg}$ - $CL{3pl}$ COP DETFsg surprise 'Recommending me to them is a surprise.' (okay as: 'Recommending them to me is a surprise.')

-It has been claimed that some languages that lack overt agreement with internal arguments notably, English and Swiss German-nevertheless show PCC effects when only weak pronouns are involved (Bonet 1991, Haspelmath 2004; see also Anagnostopoulou 2008).
+It has been claimed that some languages that lack overt agreement with internal argumentsnotably, English and Swiss German-nevertheless show PCC effects when only weak pronouns are involved (Bonet 1991, Haspelmath 2004; see also Anagnostopoulou 2008).
 It is worth noting, however, that the judgments in these languages that purport to differentiate sentences with 1st/2nd person weak-pronoun Themes from their 3rd person counterparts are quite subtle (as is sometimes acknowledged in the literature on this topic).
-This seems quite distinct from the PCC effects in (3b, 20a-b), for example, which give rise to very clear judgments.
+This seems quite distinct from the PCC effects in (18, 20a-b), for example, which give rise to very clear judgments.
 Moreover, a sensitivity to the strong vs. weak pronoun distinction would actually be unexpected were the English and Swiss German facts of a piece with the other PCC facts discussed here.
 The reason is as follows: while it is true that in some languages, the use of strong pronouns ameliorates PCC effects that would have arisen with their weak-pronoun counterparts, this amelioration seems to be restricted to languages where strong pronouns come wrapped in a PP or similar oblique structure, as in French or Spanish for example.
-In languages where there is no such structure around strong pronouns, as in Basque, the strong vs. weak distinction does not seem to affect the PCC.
+In languages where there is no such structure around strong pronouns, as in Basque (and Icelandic; see fn.
+11), the strong vs. weak distinction does not seem to affect the PCC.
 Now, crucially, both English and Swiss German are like Basque in lacking any discernible oblique structure around strong pronouns.
 The fact that the relevant effect in these languages is nevertheless sensitive to the strong vs. weak pronoun distinction suggests that it is of a different sort-namely, something about the licensing conditions on weak pronouns in these languages.
 I therefore conclude that it is a reasonable move to tentatively exclude these cases from the empirical domain that falls under the heading of "PCC effects" (at least as it is applied to cases like (3b, 20a-b)).